List of number-one singles of the 2020s (Hungary)

 This is a list of the songs that have reached number one on the Mahasz Rádiós Top 40 airplay chart during the 2020s.
 The issue date is the date the song began its run at number one during the decade.

 Disturbed topped the chart for 17 weeks with "The Sound of Silence the most by a single track this decade.

-David Guetta has the most number-one songs this decade so far with seven.
+David Guetta has the most number-one songs this decade so far with eight.